 “Any absentee voter who has not yet returned their ballot, and who is anxious about doing so in person because of COVID-19, especially given Minnesota’s rising case numbers, runs the substantial risk of being disenfranchised,” Kelly added.

-Both of the appellate judges for the majority—U.S. Circuit Judges Bobby Shepherd and not qualified” for the Eighth Circuit bench in October 2017.were appointed by Republicans.
-The American Bar Association unanimously rated Grasz, a Donald Trump appointee, “
+Both of the appellate judges for the majority—U.S. Circuit Judges Bobby Shepherd and L. Steven Grasz—were appointed by Republicans.
+The American Bar Association unanimously rated Grasz, a Donald Trump appointee, “not qualified” for the Eighth Circuit bench in October 2017.

 The majority judges insisted that they understood the impulse behind the ballot extension, if not the execution.